Finity-Alpha/OpenVoiceChat/notes/Competition.md

 ### [Retell AI](https://www.retellai.com/)

 Same thing.
 Everyone is doing it.
+They give some info about what they are doing [here](https://docs.retellai.com/blog/build-voice-agent)

 ### [SmartChild](https://smarterchild.chat/)